xdbfoundation/xdb-digitalbits-sdk/README.md

 ### js-digitalbits-sdk vs js-digitalbits-base

-js-digitalbits-sdk is a high-level library that serves as client side API for [Horizon](https://github.com/digitalbitsorg/horizon).
-This library makes extensive use of the lower-level [js-digitalbits-base](https://github.com/digitalbitsorg/js-digitalbits-base) and exposes js-digitalbits-base classes via its export object.  js-digitalbits-base can be used as a standalone library for creating DigitalBits primitive constructs via XDR helpers and wrappers. js-digitalbits-base doesn't depend on connecting to Horizon.
+js-digitalbits-sdk is a high-level library that serves as client side API for [Frontier](https://github.com/digitalbitsorg/frontier).
+This library makes extensive use of the lower-level [js-digitalbits-base](https://github.com/digitalbitsorg/js-digitalbits-base) and exposes js-digitalbits-base classes via its export object.  js-digitalbits-base can be used as a standalone library for creating DigitalBits primitive constructs via XDR helpers and wrappers. js-digitalbits-base doesn't depend on connecting to Frontier.

 js-digitalbits-sdk exposes all js-digitalbits-base classes so you don't have to install js-digitalbits-base along js-digitalbits-sdk.